deep-unlearn/tensorflow-eager-tutorial/README.md

 File "tf_example_withEager.py" defines tensorflow variables that are imediate available (no need for graph execution).
 This allows for easy python like debbuging using standard breakpoint for check.

+** Compatible with:
+		- Python 2.7
+		- Python 3.6